Nonprofits in New York City have been giving free food to the poor since the late 1700s.

 School Life?
 The department says on that page,

 Members of the community can pick up meals from 3:00 pm – 5:00 pm, Monday to Friday at locations across the city.
 Please view the DOE calendar for more information.
-But it reneges on that offer, because if you follow that calendar link you get no more information about this topic.
+But it reneges on that offer, because the calendar link’s destination page is silent about this topic.

 So, Grab & Go is not stamped

-TOP SECRET, but the barriers to awareness and access are formidable.
+TOP SECRET, but the barriers to awareness, understanding, and access are formidable.
 No surprise that Trader Joe’s has lines two blocks long, while Grab & Go (at least in the observed location) has none.

 Still, the food itself might make Grab & Go (as we used to say) go viral.
 Is it convenient, varied, fresh, delicious, nutritious, and environmentally benign?
 Is it appealing enough to generate word-of-mouth fame and influencer peddling that could fill the publicity void?
 Or do customers, after trying the meals, advise their friends and relatives not to bother?